We're counting down to the release of Oppenheimer by looking back at Christopher Nolan's movies in order.

 Yet this is an early Nolan movie that doesn't rely on trickery or effects for its impact.
 It's bracing to go back and watch Memento now, to be reminded of a Nolan movie that doesn't have a massive budget or flashy special effects to spare.

-In this instance, the story itself is the greatest effect, one that launches a devastating rug pull to craft a modern-day tragedy.
-Nolan has since demonstrated his command of ambitiously staged, mega-budget projects like Inception, Interstellar and Dunkirk, but the quietly impactful qualities of Memento earmark it as one of his finest films.
+In this instance, the story itself is the greatest effect, launching a devastating rug pull to craft a modern-day tragedy.
+Nolan has since demonstrated his command of ambitiously staged, mega-budget projects like Inception, Interstellar and Dunkirk.
+Still, the quietly impactful qualities of Memento earmark it as one of his finest films.

 How was Memento received?